Table of Contents

 The theme loads Inter using Google Fonts in the theme partials/fonts.hbs

 file.
-It is then assigned it to the body
+It is then assigned to the body

-element along with other system fonts as a backup as the following example.
+element along with system fonts as fallbacks, as in the following example.

 body {